-Njambi Waruhiu, who left Kommunication Ultimate, the publishers of CIO East Africa where she’s the Business Development Manager, to join iZone Africa as the Sales and Marketing Manager, has moved back to the company less than a year after her departure to take up her previous role.
+Njambi Waruhiu, who left Kommunication Ultimate, the publisher of CIO East Africa where she was the Business Development Manager, to join iZone Africa as the Sales and Marketing Manager, has moved back to the company less than a year after her departure to take up her previous role.

 According to sources, Njambi did not completely sever links with the firm even when she left but kept on bringing in and referring clients on consultancy basis while earning commissions on the side.